Information for jobseekers

 Below are a range of Australian Government, Queensland Government and community services that may be of help to you.

-For assistance in accessing the appropriate service call 13 QGOV (13 74 68).
+To get assistance in accessing the appropriate service, phone 13 QGOV (13 74 68).

 Queensland Government services

-The Queensland Government Employment and Jobs website provides information and links related to a range of topics including career advice, finding and applying for jobs, and industry and job statistics.
-For more information visit the employment and jobs page.
+This Queensland Government website provides information and links related to a range of topics including career advice, finding and applying for jobs, and industry and job statistics.

 Apprentices, trainees and their employers